Company formation : the extractable overview

 - Notarized Signatures: Signatures of company representatives on official documents must be notarized to ensure their authenticity.

 - Lease Agreement: A lease agreement for the company’s registered address is necessary for registration purposes.
-This document proves that the company has a physical presence in Turkey.
+This document proves that the company has a physical presence.

 Turkiye offers various business entity types, each with its advantages and legal implications: